 My Acrylic Paint Dries Too Fast

-You may find your acrylic paint dries too fast to blend the colors.
+You may find your acrylic paint dries before you can blend the colors.

 I have this problem often.

 If you know of any sure way of slowing the drying speed of acrylic artist’s paint please let me know

 NEWS – a painter commented that GLYCERINE might be the answer see more here.